usnistgov/OSCAL/xml/README.md

 ## Validating OSCAL XML Content

-The OSCAL project uses [xmllint](http://xmlsoft.org/xmllint.html) to perform automated validation of all XML-based OSCAL [content](../content) provided in this repository. *xmllint* is an open source tool that can be [downloaded](http://xmlsoft.org/downloads.html), installed, and run on OSX, Linux, and Windows environments.
+The OSCAL project uses [xmllint](https://linux.die.net/man/1/xmllint/) to perform automated validation of all XML-based OSCAL [content](../content) provided in this repository. *xmllint* is an open source tool that can be downloaded, installed, and run on OSX, Linux, and Windows environments with your preferred package manager.

 The following example uses **xmllint** to perform validation of an OSCAL catalog XML file.